matthewwachter/td-shadertoy/README.md

 	''')
 	```

 - Sampler objects must be generated and routed.
-This is done using a pre-made sampler component that can easily be set to load the desired source
+This is done using a pre-made sampler component that can easily be set to load the desired source.
 	```
 	for i in range(len(samplers)):
-		#pprint(renderpass)
 		s = samplers[i]

 		sComp = comp.op('sampler' + str(i))